Dharun235/Localisation-using-NDT/README.md

-# nd0013_cd2693_Exercise_Starter_Code
+# Localisation using NDT scan matching in Carla simulator

 ## Dependencies
-Before you practice the exercises in this repository, ensure that your development environment is configured with the following tools and dependencies:
+Before you implement the codes in this repository, ensure that your development environment is configured with the following tools and dependencies:

 - [CARLA simulator 0.9.9.4](https://github.com/carla-simulator/carla/releases/tag/0.9.9)
 - [NICE DCV Server](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-linux-prereq.html).
 This step will install Nvidia drivers along with CUDA libraries for the underlying Tesla T4 GPU